Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Preliminaries

 However, the relationship between covariate $X$ and problem data $Y$ is usually unknown in practice, and it is difficult to figure out the conditional distribution $P_{Y|X}$ from the sample data $\{(x_i,y_i)\}_{i=1}^N$.
 Therefore, in the contextual optimization problem, the DM needs to find out the optimal decision while exploring the relationship between $X$ and $Y$.
-This is departure from classical one-stage stochastic programming model (\ref{eq:one-stg-SP}).
+This is a departure from the classical one-stage stochastic programming model (\ref{eq:one-stg-SP}).
 There are three popular approaches in the literature of contextual optimization.
+We refer readers to \cite{sadana2024data} for a detailed review on contextual optimization.

 \textbf{ Decision rule approach}.
-In this approach, the relationship between covariate $X$ and the optimal decision $z^*$ is characterized by a policy $g: \mathcal{X} \rightarrow \mathcal{Z}$, and subsequently the learning phase and decision-making phase are incorporated into a one-stage stochastic optimization framework.
+In this approach, the relationship between covariate $X$ and the optimal decision $z^*$ is characterized by a policy $g: \mathcal{X} \rightarrow \mathcal{Z}$, and the learning phase and decision-making phase are incorporated into a one-stage stochastic optimization framework.
 By selecting a hypothesis space $\widetilde{\mathcal{G}}$ for the policies, the contextual optimization problem can be formulated as